cbatini/training_materials/EBI_NGS_Nov2023/README.md

 and any other useful resource for day1 to day4 of the EMBL-EBI **Genome bioinformatics: from short- to long-read sequencing** 2023 course.
+All materials are under a [CC BY 4.0 licence](https://creativecommons.org/licenses/by/4.0/).

 #### Pre-course session:
 * [**Introduction to Unix** slides](https://docs.google.com/presentation/d/1ySW9aNkUSh5sbL8eqSSNbO8Au-1rfhj21rfcOJeSIsE/edit?usp=sharing)